apparebit/shantay/README.md

 as coordinator.
 Notably, it updates the status display on the console and writes log entries to a file, by default `shantay.log` in the current working directory.
 Note that the queue-based forwarding mechanism preserves the ordering of messages originating from the same process but no more.
-Messages from different processes may be arbitrarily interleaved.
+In particular, messages from different processes may be arbitrarily interleaved.

 Once *shantay* is done downloading and summarizing the daily releases for 2023, you'll find a `statistics.parquet` file in the archive's root directory.
-To visualize that same data, execute:
+It contains the summary statistics at day-granularity.
+To visualize that same data,
+execute:

 ```
-$ uvx shantay --archive <directory> visualize
+$ uvx shantay --archive <directory> --with-archive visualize
 ```

+The `--with-archive` option selects the output of the summarize task for visualization.
+You may use `--with-working` for the alternative dataset, even though it already is the default.

 Once finished, you'll find an `overview.html` document with all charts in the default staging directory `dsa-db-staging`.